Lapinig

 Lapinig, officially the Municipality of Lapinig (Bungto han Lapinig; Bayan ng Lapinig), is a municipality in the province of Northern Samar, Philippines.
-According to the 2020 census, it has a population of 11,844 people.
+According to the 2024 census, it has a population of 11,908 people.

-It is Northern Samar's boundary municipality with Eastern Samar on its coastal side in the Pacific.
+It is Northern Samar's boundary municipality with Eastern Samar on its coastal side in the Pacific Ocean.
 To the south, it is bounded by Arteche, to the west by Jipapad, to the northeast by the Pacific Ocean, and in the northwest by Gamay.

+Etymology

+The name "Lapinig" is derived from the local wasp or bee known as the "lapinig."

+History

+On June 14, 1956, the municipality of Lapinig was formed out of portions of nearby municipalities of Gamay and Oras.
+It was then part of the undivided province of Samar.
+It initially consisted of barrios Cagamotan, Can Maria, Canomanio, Catumsan, Look, Lapinig (municipal seat), Potong, and Pio Del Pilar, and sitios Cahagwayan, Mabini, and Palanas.
+In 1965, as a result of the partition of Samar, Lapinig became part of the newly established province of Northern Samar.

 Geography

 Barangays

 Lapinig is politically subdivided into 15 barangays.
 Each barangay consists of puroks and some have sitios.